Does Insurance Cover Eye Twitching Treatment?

 Drink less caffeine and get adequate sleep to stop your eyes from twitching.

 Caffeine can be eliminated or reduced over time.
 A wink may alleviate the twitching of the eyelids.
 Setting a consistent bedtime and wake-up time will help ensure that you receive adequate sleep each day.
 A doctor, sleep expert, or other health care professional may be able to help a person who is having trouble sleeping.
-A twitch of the eyelids may be caused by dry, itchy, or gritty eyes.
+Dry, itchy, or gritty eyes may cause eyelids twitch.
 You can alleviate dryness in the eyes by using moisturizing eye drops.
 When the eyelid muscles begin to twitch involuntarily, it is known as an eyelid twitch or myokymia.
 However, twitching is possible in both the upper and lower lids.
-These eyelid spasms are usually modest and feel like a gentle tug on the eyelid for most people.
+These eyelid spasms are usually modest and feel like a gentle tug on the eyelid for moEyeEyelid.

 Some people may have spasms so powerful that they shut both of their eyes.
 For the first minute or two, these spasms occur every few seconds.
 After that, the twitching of the eyelids is erratic.
 Over many days, the twitch could occur intermittently.
-For several weeks or even months after that, you may not notice any twitching again.
+You may not notice any twitching again for several weeks or even months after that.
 The cramps may irritate you, even though they’re usually painless and non-lethal.
 Most spasms are self-healing and do not necessitate therapy.
 Early warning signs of chronic movement disorders can sometimes be seen in eyelid spasms, especially when the spasms are also accompanied by other face twitches or uncontrolled movement.

 Is Eye Twitching a Vitamin Deficiency?